 Of course, by this point you're likely familiar with the search form, but as an added bonus we've added a few links to areas in the separately hosted help center where Support Center and community content resides.

 Regardless of whether or not you have any open tickets with us, you should notice a section labeled "Your Tickets" when you enter the Support Center.
-This table includes all of your New, Open, or Pending tickets with our Support Team - along with a link to view all of your submitted tickets in the help center.
+This table includes all of your New, Open, or Pending tickets with our Success Team - along with a link to view all of your submitted tickets in the help center.
 If you don't have any ongoing tickets with our team, you'll just see the link.
-Here's how it appears if you do have new or pending tickets with our Customer Support team:
+Here's how it appears if you do have new or pending tickets with our Success Team:

 As noted previously, if you submit a request via the form on this page, you will open a ticket for our team to work on and you can either check on the progress here, in the Support Center, and follow up with our team by clicking the link in the "Title" column which will take you to the help center where you can respond, or you can respond via email as those notices will still come to your inbox directly.